tillwf/fake-user-detection/ml_question.md

 Let's define a trending query as a query with a significant increase in searches for a significant amount of time, but also with a sufficiant amount of searches: going from 1 query per day to 4 is a huge increase in percentage but does not make this query a trend.

-We could use the ongoing top N queries, but some query might be always on top and thus not really reflect a trend.
+We could use the ongoing top N queries, but some queries might be always on top and thus not really reflect a trend.

+## Implementation

-## Global trending searches
+### Global trending searches

 Let's assume that we want to construct the same trend for every user of Leboncoin.